Prag8855/aab/content/guides/kontist-review.md

 - **[Holvi](/out/holvi)**
     Very similar to Kontist.
 They have better invoicing and better reports.
 Your tax advisor can access your account and export transactions.
 - **[Qonto](/out/qonto)**
     Similar to Kontist.
-They let corporations and partnerships open an account.
+Corporations and partnerships can also open an account.
 - **[bunq Business](/out/bunq-business)**
     Exactly like bunq personal accounts, but for businesses.
 They speak English.
 - **[Revolut Business](/out/revolut-business)**